sddaniels/transition-forward-project/src/pages/resources/culture/index.md

   - Do: Continue to be friendly and ask work appropriate questions like you would any other coworker.
   - Don't: Ask about surgery topics, genitals, or sexual preference.
   - Don't: Send news updates about persecution of trans or non-binary individuals without consent.
 Even if you are supportive, constant exposure can be hard to manage emotionally.
-- Do you know the words that it's best to avoid when talking about LGBTQ coworkers?.
+- Do you know the words that it's best to avoid when talking about LGBTQ coworkers?
   - The easiest way to get it right is to use the language that individuals you interact with say they prefer.
 - If you see an transgender or non-binary individual being harassed, would you know what to do?
 - If you hear a negative myth or stereotype about LGBTQ people, would you say something?